harryFBloch/harryFBloch.github.io/_posts/2019-02-04-storytime_javascript_project.markdown

 ---
 layout: post
 title:      "StoryTime JavaScript Project"
-date:       2019-02-04 15:43:29 +0000
+date:       2019-02-04 10:43:30 -0500
 permalink:  storytime_javascript_project
 ---

-For this months project at flatiron school I was tasked with going back over my last project Storytime that is a full rails app, and add an api to the project along with ajax calls instead of reloading the page every time a button is pressed.
+For this months project at flatiron school I was tasked with going back over my last project Storytime.
+Storytime is a full rails app, and add an api to the project along with ajax calls instead of reloading the page every time a button is pressed.
 Storytime allows users to sign up using their google account or creating a new account with email and password.
 Users can then upload a photo to start a new story or contribute to another story that is already started.
 The only catch is that you can only add one sentence at a time.
 After that the user needs to wait for someone else to post a sentence before they will be able to again.

 The biggest challenge for me in the project was getting posts to the api to work correctly at first i was getting an error about having no csrfToken.
 Finally after a while of searching on google and trying many different things i found that adding: